Complete Guide to Using void in C: From Basics to Advanced Techniques

 }

-In this example, void* can be used to return a pointer to any data type.
-This is helpful when creating highly versatile functions.
+In this example, you can use void* to return a pointer to any data type.
+This is helpful when creating highly reusable functions.

 • void is used to indicate that a function does not return a value.

-• For advanced usage, void* can be employed to handle generic data types.
+• As an advanced usage, it is possible to handle generic data types using void*.

 9. Related Resources and Further Learning